openebs-archive/openebs-docs/docs/prerequisites.md

 ### Configuring RBAC on Azure cloud

+On Azure cloud,

-On Azure cloud,you need to enable the clusterrole binding by applying the below yaml.
+you must enable the cluster role binding by applying the following yaml.

 ```
 apiVersion: rbac.authorization.k8s.io/v1